-Upon completion of the MSN degree program the graduate will be able to:
+Upon completion of the MSN degree program, the MSN graduate:

-- apply research methods to evaluate current knowledge from nursing theory, nursing science and related disciplines to inform and/or initiate change in practice; - demonstrate the use of scholarly inquiry to inform practice decisions; - > apply ethical decision making in practice; - analyze the effect of health policy, finance, healthcare technology and the organizational context on the development and implementation of quality programs; - demonstrate the use of leadership strategies that advance the design and implementation and evaluation of practice initiatives;

-- analyze the effect of sociopolitical, cultural and global influences on practice; - utilize interprofessional communication to improve practice outcomes; - > integrate advances in technology into practice; and - > demonstrate a commitment to lifelong learning.
+- 1. Demonstrates the use of scholarly inquiry to evaluate current knowledge from nursing theory, nursing science and related disciplines to inform and/or initiate change in nursing practice - 2.
+Applies ethical decision making to nursing practice. - 3.
+Analyzes the effect of health policy, finance, technology, and the organizational context on the development and implementation of quality nursing practice. - 4.
+Demonstrates the use of leadership strategies that advance the design, implementation and evaluation of nursing practice. - 5.
+Analyzes the effect of sociopolitical, cultural and global influences on nursing practice. - 6.
+Utilizes interprofessional communication to improve healthcare outcomes. - 7.
+Integrates advances in technology into healthcare.